 (generate the smaller sign as a separate gen or in post)

 Always wrap the literal text in double quotes.
-Limit to 1-3 words.
-If you need more, split across multiple visual elements.
+Limit to 1-3 words per line.
+If you need more, split it across multiple visual elements or use Nano Banana Pro, which is the most reliable for multi-line copy.

 - Generate the scene with a blank or placeholder sign (

-sign that says "SIGN"orblank rectangular sign) - Open in Figma, Canva, or Photoshop
+sign that says "SIGN"orblank rectangular sign). - Open it in Figma, Canva, or Photoshop.

 - Match perspective with Photoshop’s

-Fonts that match in-image perspective convincingly: any clean sans-serif (Noto Sans for any script, PingFang for Chinese, Hiragino for Japanese, Cairo for Arabic).
+Fonts that read convincingly in-image: any clean sans-serif (Noto Sans covers nearly every script, PingFang for Chinese, Hiragino for Japanese, Cairo for Arabic).

 Step 4: Use a Midjourney + post combo

-For artistic illustration where you want MJ’s aesthetic but legible text:
+For artistic illustration where you want Midjourney’s aesthetic but legible text, V8.1 still drops long phrases.
+Treat the text as a post step:

-1. Generate the scene in Midjourney with a deliberately blank sign
+1. Generate the scene in Midjourney (V8.1) with a deliberately blank sign

 2. Upscale and export